westoque/phantom_menace/README.md

 ## Running The Example

-Run the example by doing.
+When the server is running, run the example by doing.

 ```sh
 bundle exec ruby examples/simple.rb